Knowledge base

 - Manage your MySQL databases

-- Add a site or subdomain to your hosting (multi-sites/multi-domains)
+- Add a site or subdomain to your hosting (multisites/multi domains)

 - Link another domain name to an existing website (domain alias)

-- Preview your site even if your domain name is not yet pointing to Infomaniak's servers
+- Preview your site even if your domain name does not yet point to Infomaniak's servers

 IMPORTANT: the domain name...

-Web hosting, to be visible to the public on the Internet, must be associated with a domain name!
+A web hosting, to be visible to the public on the Internet, must be associated with a domain name!

-Is your domain name not managed by Infomaniak?
-Or is it in a different Organization than your web hosting?
+Your domain name is not managed by Infomaniak?
+Or is it in a different Organization than that of your web hosting?
 Then refer to this other guide to configure the DNS or the "A records" in order to link the domain name to your web hosting.

 In case of a problem

-To resolve an issue, please consult the Web Hosting knowledge base before contacting Infomaniak support.
+To resolve a problem, please consult the Web Hosting Knowledge Base before contacting Infomaniak support.

 This guide explains how to disable all extensions installed on your WordPress on a Web Hosting.